 How Much Does it Cost to Rent an RV in Sacramento?

-Firstly, the age of the RV effects the price.
+Firstly, the age of the RV affects the price.
 Older RVs are usually cheaper because they are more outdated.
-However, this does not mean that they will be low quality.
+However, this does not mean that they will be of low quality.
 It just means that they do not necessarily have all the amenities you might expect in a modern RV.

 The season you are renting will also affect the price.
 Prices are usually cheaper across the board in the winter because fewer people are renting.
 You can also expect smaller RVs to be cheaper than larger options.

 Finally, whether an RV is towable or drivable will affect the price.
 Typically, drivable RVs are more expensive because they are in higher demand and are larger.